stevetraut/go-tutorials/web-service-gin.md

     *   Append the `album` struct initialized from the JSON to the `albums` slice.
     *   Add a `201` status code to the response, along with JSON representing the album you added.

-1. Add the following highlighted code to your `main` function.
+1. Update your `main` function to include a call to `router.POST`.
+Your `main` should look like the following:

     ```
     func main() {